crhntr/neldermead/README.md

 # A Nelder-Mead implementation in Go [![Go Reference](https://pkg.go.dev/badge/github.com/crhntr/neldermead.svg)](https://pkg.go.dev/github.com/crhntr/neldermead) [![CI](https://github.com/crhntr/neldermead/actions/workflows/ci.yml/badge.svg)](https://github.com/crhntr/neldermead/actions/workflows/ci.yml)

+> The Go package documentation has in-depth usage help and algorithm tuning suggestions.
+This package intends to be super easy to use and optimize.

 This repository contains a Go implementation of the Nelder-Mead optimization algorithm, which is a gradient-free optimization method for continuous, possibly non-convex, and noisy functions in low to moderate dimensions.